irynahan/JavaScript/README.md

 - the order , in which postman.setNextRequest("Request_Name") script is placed is not important, it is executed at the end
 - to stop a workflow execution:  postman.setNextRequest(null) otherwise it can lead to infinity loop
 - to set one test execution max X times, it is possible to set a variable, which contains a number of request runs and check it with If-clause

+# Data Driven Tests
+- using external data files
+- using pre-request scripts, variables and workflows

 # Run Tests On Continuous Integration Server